Equity and diversity

 Pride @ Swinburne

-Swinburne commit to creating a diverse and inclusive culture across our university.
+Swinburne commits to creating a diverse and inclusive culture across our university.
 Staff and students of diverse gender and sexual identity and expression are an integral part of our diversity.

-Swinburne was the first educational institution to participate in the Financial Inclusion Action Plan pilot program in partnership with Good Shepherd Microfinance, Ernst and Young, Centre for Social Impact New South Wales and the Department of Social Services .
-The program aims to address the financial exclusion in our community by introducing initiatives that support our students enduring financial hardship, and assists them to build their financial capacity for the future.
+Swinburne was the first educational institution to participate in the Financial Inclusion Action Plan pilot program.
+The program aims to address the financial exclusion in our community by introducing initiatives that support our students enduring financial hardship.

 Swinburne was the first university in Australia to launch a Charter of Cultural Diversity.
 It reaffirms and extends acknowledgement and respect for the many cultures that make up the Swinburne community.
 The Charter is underpinned by a set of Cultural Objectives, with initiatives in the areas of Culture and Capability, Teaching and Learning, Research and Development, Engagement and International Collaboration.